GST distribution dispute: Extension of top-up payments

 In December 2023, National Cabinet met and struck an agreement that included extending top-up payments through to 2029–30 in exchange for a new funding arrangement for the National Disability Insurance Scheme.
 In February 2024, economists Saul Eslake and Chris Richardson suggested that the reform could cost the federal government over $50 billion by 2030, and asked the Productivity Commission to recommend abolishing the top-up payment.
 Eslake and Richardson argued that the reform was purely a political move to win seats in WA.
 WA treasurer Rita Saffioti argued that any federal government would "lose every seat in Western Australia" if they undid the reform and said that it was inconceivable that they would do so.
 New South Wales teal independent Allegra Spender gave her support for Eslake and Richardson's criticism of the reform.
 Saffioti and Chaney said that its repeal would incentivise the state not to invest in mining so as to avoid losing its GST share, a claim Eslake dismissed.

 WA Liberal leader Libby Mettam and Chamber of Commerce and Industry WA CEO Chris Rodwell demanded that Albanese make a formal pledge to maintain the reformed GST arrangements.
 Following these demands, The West Australian ran a mockup of such a pledge with space for Albanese to sign: he did so when presented with the newspaper at a press conference, writing and signing the same pledge on journalist Dylan Caporn's arm.

 In March 2024, Minns called for the GST distribution to be calculated according to a per capita formula, and likened WA to a "petrostate".
 Eslake and Barnett appeared together at the National Press Club in May 2024 to discuss "the GST debacle", with Eslake defending HFE distribution and Barnett arguing for a move to per-capita distribution.
 Following the 2024 federal budget, Chalmers stated that the money spent on the top-up payments was "worth it".
 Eslake argued that the expense was unjustified and based on an "entitlement mentality", contesting that WA's wealth was simply the coincidental result of having large natural resource reserves and a strong market price for those resources.
 Saffioti said Eslake was correct that "no one put the iron ore under the Pilbara and the gas under the Northwest shelf", but that they "don’t just jump out of the ground and onto a ship".

+One Nation's support grew substantially in late 2025 and early 2026, and in May 2026 Hanson announced the party's commitment to the GST reform.